Comic-Con is virtual again: When SDCC starts, how to attend from home for free

-Comic-Con, the giant San Diego pop culture convention that gathers fans of comics, gaming television, movies and more, will be virtual again this year due to the coronavirus pandemic.
+Comic-Con, the giant San Diego pop culture convention that gathers fans of comics, gaming, television, movies and more, will be virtual again this year due to the coronavirus pandemic.
 Last year, the enormous event moved online for the first time, bringing stars, directors and artists together via prerecorded panels.
-This year, it's scheduled for three days instead of four, running from July 23-25, with some early events on July 21 and July 22.
+This year, it's scheduled for three days instead of four, running from July 23 to 25, with some early events on July 21 and July 22.

 "While we lament the postponement of the in-person Comic-Con, our commitment to this community of fans and our celebration of comics and the related popular arts endures as an important part of who we are," Comic-Con organizers said in a statement in March.
 "We thank you all for your continued and unwavering support during these most challenging times."